-On October 12, 2018, Arcturus Therapeutics, Inc. entered into the Loan with the Bank, whereby it received \$10.0 million.
+On October 12, 2018, Arcturus Therapeutics, Inc. entered into the loan with Western Alliance Bank (the "Bank"), whereby it received \$10.0 million (the "Loan").

 The Loan is collateralized by all of the assets of Arcturus Therapeutics, Inc., excluding intellectual property, which is subject to a negative pledge.
 The Loan contains customary conditions of borrowing, events of default and covenants, including covenants that restrict Arcturus Therapeutics, Inc.'s ability to dispose of assets, merge with or acquire other entities, incur indebtedness and make distributions to holders of its capital stock.
 In addition, Arcturus Therapeutics, Inc. is required to maintain at least 100% of its consolidated, unrestricted cash, or \$15.0 million, whichever is lower, with the Bank.